dotnet/corefx/Documentation/project-docs/developer-guide.md

 ### Tests

 We use the OSS testing framework [xunit](http://xunit.github.io/) with the [BuildTools test targets](https://github.com/dotnet/buildtools/blob/master/Documentation/test-targets-usage.md).
-Tests run inside Microsoft internal-build massive parallel job execution system called **Helix**.
-Tests result are show through *Mission Control* reporting site https://mc.dot.net/

 #### Running tests on the command line